ryanheise/just_audio/example/README.md

-# audio_player_example
+# just_audio_example

-Demonstrates how to use the audio_player plugin.
+Demonstrates how to use the just_audio plugin.

 ## Getting Started